Touchdown (mascot): Touchdown III

 During the 1919 football season, Touchdown III was involved in a few minor events on Cornell's campus.
 The week after the season began, Touchdown III broke free from his living quarters on Schoellkopf Field.
 Authorities and volunteers found the bear napping in a nearby grassy field, prompting a humorous Sun article entitled "Touchdown III Loses at Game of Hide and Seek."
-Later on, Touchdown III led a parade of Cornell student demonstrators demanding higher salaries for professors.
+Touchdown III later led a parade of Cornell student demonstrators demanding higher salaries for professors.
 Touchdown III's involvement in this parade produced a classic photograph of the bear gnawing on a banner inscribed "I'm For Them Too."

 Late in the season, the Cornell football team headed to New York City for a game against Dartmouth College.
-Although the team stayed at the Hotel Pennsylvania, they rushed Touchdown III directly to the Cornell Club on 44th Street, where a smoker for Cornell Alumni was taking place.
+Although the team stayed at the Hotel Pennsylvania, they rushed Touchdown III directly to the Cornell Club of New York on 44th Street, where a smoker for Cornell alumni was taking place.
 This is the last known location of Touchdown III.
 Although legend states that he was sent to a zoo in Akron, Ohio, Touchdown III's true fate is currently unknown.

 The Bearless Years

 After Touchdown III's departure in 1919, Cornell was left without a mascot for its football team.
 Cornell would not adopt a new mascot until 1939.
 This long period without a mascot can be at least partially attributed to bear-hating CUAA head Romeyn Berry, whose tenure lasted until 1935.
 Some blame may also belong to Gil Dobie, Cornell's football coach from 1920 to 1935, whose no-nonsense approach had little room for wildlife distractions.

 In fall of 1934, Cornell students decided to hold a pre-game party (or "Hop") before the Cornell vs. Dartmouth football game.
 At this Hop, Touchdown was revived as a life-sized painting.
 After Cornell won the football game, students attributed the victory to Touchdown's symbolic return.

 After Dartmouth, University of Pennsylvania was Cornell's next opponent.
 In an attempt to replicate the Dartmouth game's result, three Cornell undergrads drove to Burnet Park Zoo in Syracuse and rented a bear as a temporary mascot.
-After the bear immediately destroyed the undergrads' trailer, Cornell students were forced to make do with Romeyn Berry dressed in a fur coat as the mascot for the pre-game Penn rally.
-However, the student movement to bring back a live bear mascot continued to gain steam.
+The bear immediately destroyed the Cornell students' trailer, however, and the students were forced to make do with Romeyn Berry dressed in a fur coat as the mascot for the pre-game Penn rally.

+The student movement to bring back a live bear mascot continued to gain steam.
 Students' desire for a new bear was echoed in the Sun the day after the Penn rally, further legitimizing growing pro-Touchdown sentiments.